Roly67/reformuk-northcornwall/_pages/manifensto-nc-coastal-sewerage.md

 sidebar:
   nav: "manifesto"
 ---
-## Supporting Clean Beaches in North Cornwall.
+## Supporting Clean Beaches in North Cornwall

 North Cornwall is home to some of the worlds most beautiful beaches.
 Millions of people annually make the effort to visit our county to enjoy the beaches and ocean in our area.